AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 # Rapid Development Environments {#rapid-development-environments}

-Current Cloud Development environments require a CI/CD pipeline deployment, a process that can take 20 to 30 minutes for each change.
+Current Cloud Development environments require a CI/CD pipeline deployment, a process that can take up 30 minutes for each change.
 To minimize the amount of time needed to test features that are proven to work on a local development environment, customers can leverage Rapid Development Environments (RDEs for short) to quickly push changes, ensuring that they work in the cloud, and making modifications as needed.

 Once the changes have been tested in an RDE, you can deploy them to a regular Development environment through the Cloud Manager pipeline.